 The new pontiff, who came from an upper-class family in Cahors, southern France, settled permanently in the Palace of the Popes.

 Since winemakers from his hometown were part of his pontifical court, the new Pope ordered the planting of the first papal vineyard here.

 And this is where and how the now-famous vineyards began producing the finest wines in the world.

-Keep the room at the top on the top of your rooming list!
+at the top on the top of your rooming list!

 Map of France

 Air France flies to Paris (CDG airport) from many major cities in the world.
 Most major airlines also have flights to Paris.
 From Paris take a high speed train